calebtuttle/calebtuttle.github.io/notes/salience-maps-of-affordances-applications.md

       - See: [McClelland, *The Mental Affordance Hypothesis*](http://wrap.warwick.ac.uk/116500/2/WRAP-mental-affordance-hypothesis-McClelland-2019.pdf)

 With the above terms in mind, the following claim is meaningful. *Each person has a different saliency map of affordances*.
 Each person's default saliency map is different.

+Why does this matter for psychology?
+Reframing personality in terms of affordance saliency maps allows for more granular interpretations of the data.
+It provides a framework for detailed portraits of differences between humans.
+These detailed portraits can be useful within technologies.
+For example, they might be used to help students determine what kind of careers they are interested in, what might motivate someone, etc.

 I care about this because we can use this concept with technology.
 We can develop apps and devices that help us cultivate the affordance saliency maps we want, the ones that help us live the best lives.